Blog

 Next steps

-For a fast, stress-free integration, use Directory Sync by WorkOS to connect to all the major identity providers your customers use such as Okta, Microsoft Entra ID, and OneLogin within minutes.
+For a fast, stress-free integration, use Directory Sync by WorkOS to integrate with all major identity providers, such as Okta, Microsoft Entra ID, and OneLogin, in minutes.

-• Get started fast: With SDKs for every popular platform, and Slack-based support, you can implement Directory Sync in minutes rather than weeks.
+• Get started fast: With SDKs for every popular platform and Slack-based support, you can implement Directory Sync in minutes rather than weeks.

 • Pricing that makes sense: Unlike competitors who price by monthly active users, WorkOS charges a flat rate for each company you onboard — whether they’re syncing 10 or 10,000 users with your app.